 NATHALIE XIAN YI YAN, PhD (TCM)

-Nathalie graduated from the Pharmaceutical University of China (1987) in Biochemical Pharmaceutics.
-She subsequently attended Shanghai East China Normal University (1996), Nanjing Wanguo Law Training Center (1998) and Nanjing University of Chinese Medicine (2000).
-In 2013, she completed her PhD from Liaoning University of Traditional Chinese Medicine in China.
+Nathalie graduated from the Pharmaceutical University of China in 1987 in Biochemical Pharmaceutics.
+She subsequently attended Shanghai Normal University, Nanjing Wanguo Law Training Center and Nanjing University of Chinese Medicine.
+She received Doctor of Medicine Degree in Basic Theory of TCM when graduated from Liaoning University of Traditional Chinese Medicine in China.

 Nathalie published more than 10 academic papers on TCM and Acupuncture, and presented those on the national and international stage including China, Canada, United State, Singapore, Israel, France, Marco, and Australia.
-She co-authored the compilation and publication of the book New Acupunctriology in Beijing China (2008).
+She co-authored the compilation and publication of the book New Acupunctriology in Beijing China.

 Traditional Chinese Medicine is in her blood!
-Her parents are retired doctors from a hospital in China, and her professor uncle taught TCM in one of China’s universities.
+Her parents are retired doctors from hospitals in China, and her professor uncle and grandpa taught TCM in couple of China’s universities.
 As a child, she helped gather wild herbs that her grandparents used in their TCM practice.
 Nathalie has passion and determination to help her patients both in her local community and abroad.